Saturday, April 22, 2017

 Saturday, April 22, 2017 is Astronomy Day at The College of Idaho.
 C of I students will help lead a variety of astronomy activities such as solar viewing, scale models, and photo opportunities with replicas of the Eagle and re-entry capsule, as well as a number of other activities that could take place in- or outdoors.
 The activities will be followed by a short planetarium lesson on using and reading a sky chart and finally a time of planet, and stargazing through telescopes, weather permitting.
 This event is open to the public free of charge with donations always welcome and appreciated.
 A gift shop will also be open.

 All Astronomy Day activities will take place in and near Boone Science Hall on The College of Idaho campus at 8:00 pm.
+Most of the outdoor activities will be in the Morrison Quadrangle in front of Boon Hall.
 The Whittenberger Planetarium is located in Boone Science Hall near Jewett Auditorium on the corner of 20th Ave. and Fillmore.
 Dress appropriately for evening, outdoor activities.

 Tentative Schedule of Events—Times for each activity are approximate.
 Anyone is welcome to arrive and leave according to your own schedule.